open-modex/mathematical-documentation/doc/source/frameworks/scenario.rst

 Balmorel
 ^^^^^^^^^
-The emmission limits are country and year specific and not specified per sector.
+The emission limits are country and year specific and not specified per sector.

 GENESYS-2
 ^^^^^^^^^^